CescaMerlin/DigitalFieldGuide/README.md

 DigiTori is a one page application with a simple design and user interface.
 Once you select your desired search, you receive basic information about each bird that matches your search.
 To start a new search, all you need to do is click the button to return to the input options.

+## Future Plans

+- add more birds to database
+- add a view for individual birds with more detailed information
+- add photo gallery for individual birds
+- add sound clips to individual bird details
+- implement options for users to create a personal photo gallery per bird
+- incorporate image recognition to match user photos to the correct bird

 ## Technology used

 - Postgres Database